The EDH Deck Building Process #5 - Cutting Cards

 Cut redundant cards.
 Let’s suppose you’re building a token deck.
 You have 15 cards that produce tokens, that’s a good number, and in this case redundancy is good because having more tokens is better than having fewer.
 Let’s suppose though, that you also have 6 haste enablers like Fervor and Concordant Crossroads in the deck.
 Haste is really good with tokens, but the problem is, haste enablers are not good with each other, as their effects don’t “stack” in the same way a couple Glorious Anthems or more tokens would.
 Consider taking out cards that don’t add anything if another effect just like them is already on the battlefield.

 Cut cards using your deckbuilding philosophy.
 Think all the way back to your deckbuilding philosophy.
 There might be something in there that you’re forgetting that you can apply to the cutting process.
 For me personally, there’s a certain card effect that I don’t like.
 I don’t like tutors.
 Tutors are a big part of EDH, but generally speaking I dislike playing them.
 I don’t like how they slow the game down, but I really don’t like how they make the game repetitive, consistent, and sometimes boring.
-Imagine playing a Zur the Enchanter deck and fetching the same combo-piece every game.
+Imagine playing a Zur the Enchanter *f-etch* deck and fetching the same combo-piece every game.
 It’d be like watching the same movie over and over.
 I don’t like that.
 I like card draw, and building a deck well and seeing what it will give you.
 I love the randomness and luck but also the deckbuilding skill needed to get good luck.
 So I might consider, for some decks, cutting all or most of the tutors.
 For this deck specifically, I need to find Ashes of the Fallen for it to work, so I’ll keep them.
 But even then I’ll cut Demonic Tutor and keep Shred Memory, to keep myself honest.
 Maybe I’m just salty there aren't many tutors in Boros colors.
 Either way, if there’s something in your philosophy that might help you make those last few cuts, let it help you.

 Somewhere along the line I added a few Counterspells.
 I don’t really enjoy playing counterspells, because I don’t really know how to use them properly (Boros problems) and I don’t like the feeling I get playing them, so I’m going to cut them.
 I just opened up 4 slots.